 Vomit and a One-Eyed Rooster

-As I was in a peaceful slumber, my sweet stud of a husband crawls in bed.
-He cuddles up with what I thought was the whisperings of sweet nothings in my ear.
+As I was in a peaceful slumber, my sweet stud of a husband crawled into bed.
+He cuddles up with what I thought were the whisperings of sweet nothings in my ear.
 Alas, it was the whisperings of “Peach just puked in her bed.”
-He sure does know how to get a girl moving 🙂 Bless his precious pea-picking’ heart, he took care of the “mess.”
-He actually shook out the chunks off the blanket.
-Alas, it was a bit close to the patio and onto the boxwood, outback.
+He sure does know how to get a girl moving 🙂 Bless his precious pea-picking heart, and he took care of the “mess.”
+He shook out the chunks off the blanket.
+Alas, it was close to the patio and onto the boxwood outback.
 He even washed the blanket for me.

 Puker #1 & Puker #2

-I went downstairs to check on said puker, and she was pretty pathetic.
+I went downstairs to check on said puker, which was pretty pathetic.
 She had a puke bowl and was looking a bit gross.
 I asked her if she wanted to come upstairs and sleep on the couch.
 She wanted to.
-So, we made her a bed and settled in for the night.
+So, we made her bed and settled in for the night.
 All was well in the world.
-Everyone was sleeping, B headed off to work.
+Everyone was sleeping, and B headed off to work.
 Then there came a whirlwind in my bedroom.
 It was Boo.

 I gathered what I could and took it out front.
 Seriously, I’m an equal opportunity gal.
-Since Peach’s chunks were out the back, I thought it would be a good choice to throw Catfish’s chunks of vomit out the front.
-At that point, I shook out what I could, behind the boxwood.
+Since Peach’s chunks were out the back, I thought it would be an excellent choice to throw Catfish’s chunks of vomit out the front.
+At that point, I shook out what I could behind the boxwood.
 I walked through the house and realized that my feet were sticking to the floor.

 I gave her and D some Phenergan.
 Then they laid back down.
 Boo was good, so I let him play the Wii while I laid back down.
-He took the dogs out and said that the “cold air made his belly hurt.”
+He took the dogs out and said the “cold air made his belly hurt.”
 UGH.
-I had the 4 sickly kids upstairs resting and the one well one, we cleaned house and took care of business.
+I had the four sickly kids upstairs resting and the one well one.
+We cleaned the house and took care of business.

 Nugget the One-Eyed Rooster

-She was mopping, again..and I went out to check the chickens.
-The 4 hens and Big Red rooster were waiting for their breakfast and some freshwater.
-I obliged, with joy.
+She was mopping again, and I went out to check the chickens.
+The four hens and Big Red rooster were waiting for their breakfast and some freshwater.
+I obliged with joy.
 I do enjoy my chickens.
 The boxes my kids and neighbors made were ready for some wood chips.
 I brought them into the bedroom/bathroom section of our coop.

-There he was, Nugget aka Einstein.
+There he was, Nugget, aka Einstein.
 He was perched way up the top of some shelves.
-I got to looking at him and realized that something was different…he was totally missing an eyeball.
+I looked at him and realized that something was different.
+He was missing an eyeball.
 He has always been the small one of the bunch.
 The hens didn’t care for him very much, so I’m guessing that they pecked pecked pecked on him.